 The rulemaking process must be completed by NTIA within 6 months from enactment (November 15, 2021) and Notice of Funding Availability released.
 Then funds will be disbursed based on a competitive grant process administered by each state under these federal rules.
 But new FCC mapping of broadband availability must be completed before proposals will be accepted.
 FCC maps are expected mid to late-2022.
 Priorities and specific allowed uses of funds are, first, infrastructure for areas without 25/3 Mbps service, infrastructure for areas without 100/20 Mbps service second, then eligible community anchor institutions.
 Installing internet and Wi-Fi infrastructure or providing reduced-cost broadband within a multifamily residential building, prioritizing those with a substantial share of qualified low-income households.
-Programs for broadband data collection, broadband mapping and planning are all eligible activities.
+Programs for broadband adoption including provision of affordable internet-capable devices and broadband data collection, broadband mapping and planning are all eligible activities.